Kreller99/fall2020/sphinx/source/week36.rst

         - Work with lists, tuples
         - Loop over sequences with a for, foreach & while loops.
-        - Sort sequences using the build in sorted function and use its key function to perform custom sorting.
+        - Sort sequences using the build in sorted function and use its key parameter to perform custom sorting.
         - Read from files using the build in "open" function.
+        - Use List comprehensions instead of list assignment and loops in you python code.

 Materials